akin058/Galaxy-wars/README.md

 # Galaxy-wars
-This is a minecraft plugin.
+This is a minecraft plugin for a war in the galaxies.